-- Communicating the policy and procedure
+- → communicating the policy and procedure;

-- Procedures to be followed
+- → procedures to be followed;

-- What is a qualifying disclosure
+- → what is a qualifying disclosure;

-- Making a disclosure
+- → making a disclosure;

-- Disclosures to third parties
+- → disclosures to third parties;

-- How the concern will be handled
+- \rightarrow how the concern will be handled, and;

-- Confidentiality and anonymity protection
+- → confidentiality and anonymity protection.

 Audit Scotland has published guidance on employers' and employees' responsibilities in relation to whistleblowing.